ajibadeabd/SQL-Mastery-Guide/README.md

 - Creating a Database: How to create your first database and configure its settings.
 - SQL Clients: Choosing and setting up SQL client tools for interacting with databases.
 - Connecting to a Database: Establishing a connection between your SQL client and the database.

+## Project: Online Bookstore Database

+**Project Description:**
+Imagine you are tasked with designing a database for an online bookstore.
+The database should store information about books, authors, customers, orders, and reviews.
+This project will involve creating multiple tables, defining relationships, and performing various SQL operations.

+**Tables to Create:**
+(Include the list of tables here as mentioned in the previous response.)

+**Project Tasks:**
+(Include the list of project tasks here as mentioned in the previous response.)

+This project will provide learners with hands-on experience in designing a relational database, populating it with data, and performing a wide range of SQL operations.
+It covers basic to advanced SQL concepts and prepares them for real-world database management tasks.